Our commitment to accessibility

 A&I – information icon.png

-Email Hannah at access@aaf.co.nz or call 022 1239 759 with any requests.
+Email Hannah at access@aaf.co.nz or call 022 1239 759 for more information.

 1 Te Ahurei Toi o Tāmaki Auckland Arts Festival received the Arts Access Creative New Zealand Arts For All Award in 2018.